MSIA/2020-msia423-ganguly-got/README.md

  - [ ] (icebox) Identify other external sources of information that might bring relevant insights

  2. Perform Exploratory Data Analysis
+ - [ ] Investigate univariate distribution of each of the fields - 2
  - [ ]

 ## Directory structure